+Dressing:

-Dressing: Keep your dressing clean and dry.
+Keep your dressing clean and dry.
 Your dressing can be removed in 5 days.
 You should keep the incision clean, dry, and covered with a dressing for the first 2 weeks after surgery.
-You should change the dressing as needed.
+You should change the dressing as needed, typically once daily.

-You may shower after 5 days letting water gently wash over the incision, but do not scrub the incisions or submerge it in a pool or bath.
+Do not get the incision wet until seen at the 2 week follow up appointment.
 Do not submerge the incisions in water until directed by your surgeon after the skin is fully healed.
-Antibiotic creams or other ointments should not be used
+Antibiotic creams or other ointments should not be used.